 LinkedIn Learning is an award-winning online education platform run by the most popular professional social media platform.
 It primarily teaches digital and business-related skills.

 The Innovative Customer Service Techniques course is created and presented by customer service expert Jeff Toister and is comprised of a short 45-minute video.
 Your employees can access the course through a seven-day free trial or join LinkedIn Learning’s paid membership.

 Treehouse is another online course library, but the program requires a paid membership.
 HubSpot uses Treehouse for our own customer support and service training.
 Treehouse offers courses on soft skills and others that may contribute to overall customer service education.

 Using games and activities can make customer training much more fun.
 Whether they require materials like a whiteboard or simply involve your team, games are a way to teach valuable skills while encouraging teamwork and collaboration between your employees.

-Check out these curated lists of free quick and easy games to play during customer support and service training:
+Check out these free, quick and easy games to play during customer support and service training:

 In this 12-minute video, business coach and consultant David Brownlee explains the essentials of customer service in a friendly, easy-to-understand way.
 With over 4,000 likes, the value of this video speaks for itself.